 If you love gardening and if you have an allotment you must have come across some local or national shows where some keen gardeners show off they huge and beautiful vegetables.
-These vegetable seeds in this collection are suited to grow for competitions if you are into growing giant vegetables.
+The vegetable seeds in this seed collection are suited to grow for competitions if you are into growing giant vegetables.
 You can grow them for fun and the best thing is that just because they are huge, they are still edible.
 Why don’t you try to grow some giant vegetable from our selection and who knows, you might even win in the local allotment or garden show come harvest time.

 Heaviest Onion - Mammoth Improved 100 seeds